dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Use @dust for general company questions.
 It has access to your company data as well as public data up to September 2021 thanks to GPT4

-Use @helper for help with using Dust.
+Use @help for help with using Dust.

 Use @slack if you think the information is in Slack.